 WiFi Access at the Freeport Memorial Library

-The Freeport Memorial Library, as part of its mission to provide information services to the community, offers wireless "WiFi" access tot he Library's internet services for properly equipped laptops and wireless devices.
+The Freeport Memorial Library, as part of its mission to provide information services to the community, offers wireless "WiFi" access to the Library's internet services for properly equipped laptops, phones, tablets, and other devices.

 While you are welcome to use your laptop or other wireless devices in the Library, you may not connect to the Library's network.
-You may print to our Print Release Station by downloading and installing the FTP Print Client.
 Your use of your equipment in the Library is subject to all rules and regulations included in the Library's Computer Use and Internet Policies. the Library is not responsible for any loss of data, or for theft or damage to personal property, including laptops.

 When you use the Internet in the Library, you are accepting the Library's Computer Use, and Internet Access Policies.
 Please see a Reference Librarian for printed copy of the full policies.